Siege of Zaragoza (1808): Aftermath

 The Spanish conventional warfare proceeded with the Battle of Medina de Rioseco.

-Palafox's resistance made him a national hero, a glory he shared with Agustina Zaragoza and many other ordinary civilians.
+Palafox's resistance made him a national hero, a glory he shared with Agustina Saragossa and many other ordinary civilians.
 Zaragoza would endure a second, longer, more famous siege, starting in late December.
 When it finally fell to the French in 1809, Zaragoza had become a city of corpses and smoking rubble: 12,000 people would remain of a prewar population of over 70,000.

 Also, in Polish history, the sieges of Zaragoza, as well as the earlier Haitian Revolution and later Battle of Somosierra, became cultural icons and are often brought up as examples of terrible political misuse of Polish soldiers by Napoleonic France.
 The Poles had allied with France and supported Napoleon to fight Prussia, Russia and Austria - the countries that partitioned Poland a few years earlier.
 Having lost their own country to invading powers, they objected to fight the nations or countries that were fighting for their own freedom too.
 Polish general Chłopicki commended col. Konopka for the decision to not fight Spanish civilians and giving up Zaragoza's downtown when the French couldn't break through and secure it (which basically ended the first siege).
 Chłopicki, who later lead the charge of Polish troops during the second siege of Zaragoza, also forbade his troops to fight Spanish civilians, unless directly attacked (thus enormously upsetting French commanders, like gen. Foy).
 Basically, the Poles fought on the French side because Napoleonic France was the only warrant to the existence of the Duchy of Warsaw and Napoleon promised to eventually help resurrect Poland, but their hearts were on the Spaniard's side.
 This excruciating dilemma and fate of the Legiony Polskie has been the subject of poetry as well as fierce discussions in many Polish books and publications since the beginning of 19th century.